-Engle leads the company’s Client Technology Solutions group, which provides critical technology platforms and applications that support BNY Mellon’s role as the leading provider of technology solutions to the financial markets.
-She is responsible for setting the strategic direction and execution of the firm’s technology agenda, which includes advancing the firm’s NEXEN digital investment platform, investing in and integrating industry leading applications, accelerating its digital and agile development efforts, and attracting and developing top IT talent.
+Bridget leads the company’s Technology group, which provides critical technology platforms and applications that support BNY Mellon’s role as the leading provider of technology solutions to the financial markets.
+She is responsible for setting the strategic direction and execution of the firm’s technology agenda, which includes guiding the firm’s $2.7 billion in 2018 technology investments to support resiliency, cybersecurity and innovative digital solutions, and attracting and developing top IT talent.

 Bridget joined Bank of America in 2010 from Depository Trust & Clearing Corporation (DTCC) where she was managing director and chief technology officer responsible for overseeing critical application and technology infrastructure, including core networking services, processing and messaging systems, distributed systems and business continuity.